Kari Lake spins tale of attempted bribery to drop out of politics

 Many attendees at CPAC, including former adviser to president Donald Trump adviser Steve Bannon, have said she could be a potential running mate for Mr Trump’s 2024 campaign.

-But Ms Lake did not say what she would do next.
+Ms Lake did not say what she would do next.

 “I don’t what the future holds,” she said.
 “I’m just on God’s time right now.”